lanl/spiner/plan_histories/MR144-grid-resource-lifecycle-plan.md

 - Device tests demonstrate that no grid retains a host-only pointer.
 - The documentation clearly disclaims cross-version and cross-architecture compatibility and recommends HDF5 for persistent storage.

+Generative AI (OpenAI Codex) was used to assist with modifications to this plan.